Distinguished SIGNAL Fellow

 Dr. Eran serves as an advisor to the Knesset Subcommittee on Foreign Affairs.
 He holds a Ph.D. from the London School of Economics.

-Hay Eytan Cohen Yanarocak (MA) is a researcher at the Moshe Dayan Center (MDC) and a doctoral candidate in Tel-Aviv University’s School of History.
+Hay Eytan Cohen Yanarocak (Phd) is a researcher at the Moshe Dayan Center (MDC) and a doctoral candidate in Tel-Aviv University’s School of History.
 He is the co-editor of Turkeyscope Insights on Turkish Affairs and serves as the Turkey analyst of MDC’s social media watch bulletin “Bee Hive”.
 In May 2015, he was awarded the Dan David Prize Scholarship in the category of “Past: Retrieving the past, historians and their sources.”

 His areas of expertise are: contemporary Turkish politics, Turkish Foreign policy, Turkish national security policy, Turkish social media, Turkish education system, Turkish-Israeli relations and Kurds in Turkey.